 Step 1 – Send your Notice to Owner

-If you do not send an NTO you won’t be able to file a lien later.
-Or if your NTO is received late, then you won’t be able to file a lien later either.
+If you do not send an NTO you will not be able to file a lien later.
+Or if your NTO is received late, then you will not be able to file a lien later either.

 The day you first furnish labor or supplied materials to a project is considered Day 1.
 You need to send your lien by Day 40 for the stamped USPS manifest to be considered served.
 If your Notice to Owner Florida Form is not received by the 45th day it is considered invalid.

-An important note, with specially fabricated materials, the 45-day clock starts ticking as soon fabrication begins.
+An important note to remember is that with specially fabricated materials, the 45-day clock starts ticking as soon fabrication begins.

 Step 2 – Prepare your lien using the correct form